0xSero/partisia-docs/docs/operator-7-bp.md

-# Run a Block Producing node on Partisia Blockchain
+# Run a block producing node on Partisia Blockchain

 >**Topics covered:**